deviodigital/boostbox/README.md

 *   Promote upcoming events
 *   ... and more!

-### FSE popup builder
+### FSE popup builder for WordPress

-The **BoostBox** plugin was created to give website owners the ability to create popups within the core editor, and it succeeds flawlessly in this mission.
+The **BoostBox** plugin was created to give website owners the ability to create popups within the WordPress core editor, and it succeeds flawlessly in this mission.

-Using WordPress blocks, columns, groups and patterns, the style possibilities for the popups you build with the **BoostBox** plugin are endless.
+Using WordPress blocks, columns, groups and your favorite patterns, the style possibilities for the popups you build with the **BoostBox** plugin are endless.